ChanTingHui/wssqrctf/misc/Jail Break/README.md

 ```

 ## Exploit
 This is a classic jail challenge where some builtins have been blocked, such as import, exec, file, quit, execfile, etc. We can tell the program is running on python2 as when doing a 'print 1+1' without '()' it provides an output.
-We can find out that 'print dir()' is allowed abnd with that we can do a
+We can find out that 'print dir()' is allowed and with that we can do a
 ```python
 print dir(__builtins__)
 ```